filterpaper/qmk_userspace/readme.md

 Subsequently, the same firmware binary can be flashed normally to both sides.
 See [split keyboard features](../../docs/feature_split_keyboard.md) for details.

 ## Compiling the cat
-The `bongo-cat.c` source has typing animation frames aligned correctly for both left and right secondary OLED display.
+The `bongocat.c` source has typing animation frames aligned correctly for both left and right secondary OLED display.
 They are quite space consuming because each frame requires 512 bytes to fill the 128x32px OLED display.
 Default preprocessor `SLIMCAT` in `filterpaper.h` will reduce size by 1060 bytes.
 To further halve build size, compile with `LEFTCAT` and `RIGHTCAT` separately to flash on each side.
 All three preprocessors can be enabled with compile-time environment variables: `qmk flash -e LEFTCAT=yes corne.json`

 ## Compiling the dog
 The `luna.c` source has a tiny Luna dog that reacts to typing speed, and modifier activation.
 Its 5 actions can be customised as reaction to any state.
 Luna replaces the layer icon in `mod-status.c` if included.
 It can be compiled with variable `qmk flash -e LUNA=yes corne.json`.
 An alternative white Felix the dog will be built with `qmk flash -e FELIX=yes corne.json`